 - Slice the onions and chop the tomatoes.

-- Add the chicken pieces and 1 cup water.
+- Add the chicken pieces and ¾ cup water.
 Secure the lid, make sure the steam release handle is on 'sealing' and press the pressure cooking button.
 Adjust it to high and set the timer for 5 minutes.

 - When the timer beeps, wait for 5 minutes, then release pressure by turning the steam release handle to 'venting'.
-Switch back to sauté and add the spinach leaves.
-They will wilt very quickly.
-Let the spinach cook in the chicken masala for 2 minutes until it is well mixed with the masala.
-Serve hot with Indian bread or rice.
+Switch back to sauté and cook the curry for 2 minutes or until the masala becomes thick and shiny again.

 Notes